jensendarren/iota-payment-example/README.md

 ## A simple micro payment app using IOTA

-This application was taken from the [IOTA Fundamentals Course](https://app.pluralsight.com/library/courses/iota-fundamentals/table-of-contents) available on [Pluralsight](pluralsight.com).
-In this app we are creating new addresses dynamically and
+This application was taken from the [IOTA Fundamentals Course](https://app.pluralsight.com/library/courses/iota-fundamentals/table-of-contents) available on [Pluralsight](https://pluralsight.com).
+In this app we are creating new addresses dynamically and using these new addresses to make a payment that then unlocks a rental car!

 ## Run the application